All you need to know about visual cues in your online marketing

 It’s a well-known technique to have an arrow pointed towards your Call to Action.
 Lines also serve as a useful visual cue on a more abstract level.
 When two lines come together and create the illusion of a triangle direct our attention to the smallest point.
 Many of you CRO-experts will recognise this as a funnel.

 But arrows and lines can be used in other scenario’s too.
 The white, interrupted lines that separate the lanes on the highway appear to be closer to each other, the faster you drive.
 Yet, as you know, this is just a perception.
 Even though you are aware that it’s a perception, you will probably reduce your speed.
 It’s a sensation that can be used ethically, with results that benefit everyones safety.

 Some parts of the highway, where the speed limit is easily overstepped, the white stripes are actually painted closer to each other.
 Therefore drivers perceive their speed higher than it is.
 This makes them automatically reduce their speed, and thus more safety on the road.

 Outstanding features easily catch the eye.
 A bright red button on a white background is more obvious than a grey button.
 That’s why you want your buy-button to pop out of the page.
 Words printed in bold are recognised better when you scan the text and a Call to Action turns to action smoother when it is large and placed prominently in your advertisement.

-The use of high contrast is related to the perception of colours.
-Bright colours stand out.
+The use of high contrast is related to the perception of colors.
+Bright colors stand out.
 That is how you can redirect to focus point of your customers.
 But, you can benefit from the opposite effect as well.
-Low contrasts and small features are not easily seen and won't be receive a lot of attention.
+Low contrasts and small features are not easily seen and won’t be receive a lot of attention.

 Faces and bodies